-To be eligible for admission into the industrial/organizational Psychology program, you must:
+To be eligible for admission into the Clinical Psychology program, you must:

 1. Meet all of the University graduate admissions requirements

 2. Have a baccalaureate degree (BA or BS) in Psychology OR any baccalaureate degree (BA or BS) and a minimum of 30 semester units (45 quarter units) in Psychology

 3. Have taken the REQUIRED six courses in psychology from the list provided below.
 These are to be included in the minimum 30 semester units (10 semester courses).

 4. Have a minimum GPA of 3.0 in all Psychology coursework AND a minimum of 3.0 the last 2 years of academic work attempted (60 semester or 90 quarter units).